-We are open 8am-8pm, seven days a week.
+We are open 9am-4pm Monday-Saturday and are closed on Sundays.
 Please check our social media for updated holiday hours.

-We only rescue injured, orphaned, or sick wildlife.
+We only rescue small mammals, birds, and reptiles (not including venomous snakes).
 We do not trap or relocate any nuisance wildlife or rehome exotic animals.
 We also do not accept domestic animals like dogs/cats, or livestock.

-We transport wildlife to licensed wildlife rehabbers or veterinarians based on species, location, and need.
+We transport wildlife to licensed wildlife rehabbers or veterinarians based on species, location, and immediate need.
 This can be a few miles down the road or two hours away and is all done on a volunteer basis.
-We appreciate your tax-deductible donations to help cover the cost of gas, as all of our transporters are volunteers and otherwise absorb the cost on their own.
+We appreciate your tax-deductible donations to help cover the cost of gas, as our volunteers otherwise absorb the cost on their own.

 You can help our organization in several ways!